Conditional measure on the Brownian path and other random sets: Conditional measure on the percolation limit sets of trees

 almost surely. \end{proof} \selectlanguage{english}

-The author was partially supported by an ERC grant (grant number 306494).
-The author would like to thank Xiong Jin, Zemer Kosloff, Georg Berschneider, Yuval Peres, David Simmons, Mike Hochman, Benjamin Weiss and Kenneth Falconer for the many useful discussion. \selectlanguage{british}
+The author was partially supported by the ERC grant (grant number 306494) and by the ERC grant (grant number 772466).
+The author would like to thank Xiong Jin, Zemer Kosloff, Georg Berschneider, Yuval Peres, David Simmons, Mike Hochman, Benjamin Weiss, Kenneth Falconer, B\'alint T\'oth and G\'abor Pete for the many useful discussion. \selectlanguage{british}